 Attendees will be given a 25% off discount code for Resolume VJ software, (as used on the course).

 Students can bring their favourite digital music & photos for building a personal VJ set on the second day’s course.
 They will also be provided with a large collection of moving images to work with.
-They will also have the opportunity to import their own video material, but they must be in specific formats and codecs (Spenser will give you guidance on this on the first day).
-For practical sessions students will be using resolume software.
+They will also have the opportunity to import their own video material, but they must be in specific formats and codecs (you will receive guidance on this on the first day).

 Need somewhere to stay? – see our FAQ on this